arnabs542/qinghaoh.github.io/_posts/2020-09-11-dynamic-programming-ii.markdown

     for (int len = 1; len <= n; len++) {
         for (int left = 0; left + len - 1 < n; left++) {
             int right = left + len - 1;
-            // reverse thinking: finds the balloon that's last to burst
+            // reverse thinking: for each balloon i that's last to burst
             // every element of the range [left, right] could be the last balloon to burst for (int i = left; i <= right; i++) {
                 int leftNum = (left == 0) ?
 1 : nums[left - 1];